The Great Wright Road Trip: Fifty Years of Frank Lloyd Wright

 At the conclusion of your tour, be sure to visit the outstanding gift shop before heading to Erie, Pennsylvania and the Erie County Historical Society-Hagen History Center.
 Here you’ll find Frank Lloyd Wright’s original San Francisco office.
 Approximate travel time: 1.5 hours.

 FLW’s San Francisco Office

 By Wright, For Wright

 Experience Frank Lloyd Wright’s original San Francisco office at the Erie County Historical Society-Hagen History Center.
+Experience Frank Lloyd Wright’s original San Francisco office at the Hagen History Center.
 This exhibit was reconstructed in a building specifically designed to house the iconic office.
 When visitors enter, they feel they have walked into the office after the staff stepped out for lunch.
 Tall windows, in what was a second-floor office, look out on a scene that replicates what clients and Wright himself would have seen.
-Wright’s 1930 Cord L-29 Cabriolet is also on display.
+Wright’s Buffalo Wing Bridge model, which appeared in the film “Die Hard,” is also on display.

 Lunch Suggestions: The museum is just blocks from Erie’s downtown and waterfront where dozens of restaurants welcome you.